openzfs/openzfs-docs/docs/Getting Started/Alpine Linux/Root on ZFS/2-system-installation.rst

    Disconnect the live media and other non-boot storage devices.
-   Due to missing support of predictable device names in initrd, Alpine Linux will mount whichever disk appears to be /dev/sda or /dev/nvme0 at /boot and /boot/efi at boot.
+   Due to missing support of predictable device names in initrd, Alpine Linux will mount whichever disk appears to be /dev/sda or /dev/nvme0 at /boot/efi at boot.

-   Root filesystem at / is ZFS and imported via pool name thus not affected by the above restriction.
+   Root filesystem at / and /boot are ZFS and imported via pool name thus not affected by the above restriction.

 #.
 Post-install:

-   #.
-Setup mirroring of /boot partition and /boot/efi via dd.
    #.
 Setup swap.